Colorado Springs Murder Defense Attorneys

 Murder is classified as the killing of one human being by another with malicious intent.
 It is distinguished from other forms of homicide.
 Homicide is the general term for describing an instance when one person kills another, including non-criminal contexts such as self-defense, as well as separate criminal contexts like manslaughter.

 In the context of criminal justice, human life is valued above all else.
 Disturbances to human life in any way (physical, mental, or emotional) are evaluated by their severity.
 Because murder is the ultimate disregard for and assault on human life, it is legally viewed as one of the most severe criminal acts and punished accordingly.

-All states classify murder in several typical categories.
-Typically, murder is separated into two degrees, while types of manslaughter (both voluntary and involuntary) are seen as distinct crimes that are not regarded as murder.
-All determinations and definitions are made on a case by case basis by the justice system and the evidence at hand.
-The determined degree of the murder varies greatly on the circumstances of the case, the work of both legal sides (the prosecution and the defense), as well as the judge and the jury.
+In Colorado, murder is separated into two degrees, while manslaughter, negligent and otherwise, is seen as a distinct crime – not murder.
+All determinations and definitions are made on a case-by-case basis by the justice system and the evidence at hand.
+The degree of the murder varies greatly on the circumstances of the case, the work of both legal sides (the prosecution and the defense), as well as the judge and the jury.

 A charge of murder threatens exceptional consequences.
 Those charged with this extremely serious offense should seek the legal representation of an experienced criminal defense attorney.
-The Colorado Springs defense lawyers with The Bussey Law Firm, P.C. can provide defendants with the necessary guidance and protection of their rights.
+The Colorado Springs violent crime defense lawyers with The Bussey Law Firm, P.C., can provide defendants with the necessary guidance and protection of their rights.
 For a complimentary consultation, call (719) 475-2555 today.